Weyaaron/nvim-training/Readme.md

 # Configuration
 A interface for configuration is provided.
 These are the default values if you do not change anything yourself.
-And since these are just lua code, you are able to configure them to any extend you can imagine.
+And since the config is just a big lua table, you are able to configure them to any extend you can imagine.
 ```lua
 local training = require("nvim-training")